 When he had said “Amen” and finished the prayer, the officials at the pyre lit it.
 But, when a great flame burst out, those of us privileged to see it witnessed a strange and wonderful thing.
 Indeed, we have been spared in order to tell the story to others.
 Like a ship’s sail swelling in the wind, the flame became as it were a dome encircling the martyr’s body.
 Surrounded by the fire, his body was like bread that is baked, or gold and silver white-hot in a furnace, not like flesh that has been burnt.
 So sweet a fragrance came to us that it was like that of burning incense or some other costly and sweet-smelling gum.

-Polycarp knew St. Ignatius of Antioch and is reported to have known the apostle John, son of Zebedee.
-On account of this, he is regarded as one of the apostolic fathers, the earliest group of the fathers of the church who play a special role in transmitting to us the apostolic tradition.
-This excerpt from a letter on the martyrdom of Saint Polycarp by the Church of Smyrna (Cap.
-13,2-15,2) is used in the Roman Office of Readings for the Feast of St. Polycarp on February 23.
+This excerpt comes from a letter on the martyrdom of Saint Polycarp by the Church of Smyrna (Cap.
+13,2-15,2).
+It is used in the Roman Office of Readings for the Feast of St. Polycarp, bishop and martyr, on February 23.